buricco/marduk/readme.txt

 ===============

   Marduk is an attempt to emulate the obscure Canadian NABU Personal Computer.
-  The code is in a very early state and very little works yet, but it's off to a pretty good start.
+  It has quickly grown from a barely functional emulator to a fairly complete (if bare-bones) and reasonably portable program.

 What is NABU?
 =============